Privacy Attacks on Image AutoRegressive Models: Limitations

 \reb{We do not assess how our attacks perform when applied to models trained on datasets of the scale higher than 1M samples.
 It may raise concerns about the scalability of the attacks and the insights they provide to the real-world applications.
 Unfortunately, IARs trained on bigger datasets than ImageNet-1k (Infinity~\citep{han2024infinityscalingbitwiseautoregressive}, HART~\citep{tang2024hartefficientvisualgeneration}) do not disclose fully what their training data \textit{exactly} is.
 Because of that, we are unable to perform a sound evaluation of the privacy attacks.
 We lack the ability to assess MIA's and DI's performance correctly, as these methods rely on two assumptions: (1) we know a part of the training data (members), (2) we have access to non-members that are \textit{independent and identically distributed} (IID) with members.
 When we fail to satisfy (2) the methods would collapse to dataset detection~\citep{das2024blind}.
 Moreover, without satisfying (1) we cannot run MIA and DI at all.}

 \reb{While a \textit{methodologically correct} evaluation of the cutting-edge models is out of our reach, we aim to provide more insight into text-to-images IARs, and see how much they leak.
 To this end, we run our attacks on VAR-CLIP \citep{zhang2024varcliptexttoimagegeneratorvisual}, a VAR-\textit{d}16 model trained on a captioned ImageNet-1k.
-Our results in~\cref{tab:varclip} show that this model leaks significantly more data than its class-to-image counterpart of the same size.
-Moreover, the leakage is on a level similar to VAR-\textit{d}20's---a model of double the size of VAR-CLIP.
-We argue that the increased leakage stems from the model overfitting more to the conditioning information, which is richer for textual data than for the class labels.}
+Our results in~\cref{tab:varclip} show that this model leaks significantly more data than its class-to-image counterpart of the same size. }